javiergayala/SiteGloop/README.md

 # Site Gloop

+## Full Documentation

+You can find full documentation, including API documentation, at https://javiergayala.github.io/SiteGloop/.

 ## Description

-Site Gloop is a script that I created to solve a couple of needs that I have pertaining to crawling websites:
+SiteGloop is a script that I created to solve a couple of needs that I have pertaining to crawling websites:

 - Crawl with a Snapshot
 - Quick Crawl